AmritaNeogi/AmritaNeogi.github.io/_pages/Projects.md

       <br>
     <p style="line-height: 1.5; font-size: 15px;">
       In the realm of digital transactions, security is paramount.
 My project focuses on creating a robust credit card fraud detection model using advanced machine learning algorithms. <br>
-      The standout model boasts an accuracy rate that sets a new standard for fraud detection.Machine learning algorithm such as Decision Tree, Logistic Regression, SVM, and Naive Bayes, have been employed, and obtained an impressive accuracy rate of 99% for the best model.
+      The standout model boasts an accuracy rate that sets a new standard for fraud detection.Machine learning algorithm such as Decision Tree, Logistic Regression, Random Forest and Naive Bayes, have been employed, and obtained an impressive accuracy rate of 99% for the best model.
       Later, the data imbalance was tackled using SMOTE Technique.
 Each algorithm was fine-tuned for optimal performance and further acheieved a 10% increase in the accuracy.<br>
       <a href="https://github.com/AmritaNeogi/Data-Science-Project-Credit-Card-Fraud-Detection">[GitHub Link]</a><br>
     </p>